Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

+\begin{defn} Let $\X'$ be an admissible formal $\O_C$-scheme with a quasi-projective special fiber, and let $G$ be a finite group with a right $\O_C$-action on $\X'$.
+We say that the geometric quotient\footnote{This quotient always exists due to \cite[Remark 3.3.3 and Theorem 3.3.4]{Z2}.} morphism $\mf \colon \X' \to \X=\X'/G$ is {\it a good quotient} if the generic fiber $\X'_C \to \X_C$ is a $G$-torsor. \end{defn}

-is almost perfect, it suffices to show that almost perfectness of Faltings' pairing descends through rig-isomorphisms and ``good quotients'' (as in Theorem~\ref{thm:local-uniformization}) because we have alrady established its almost perfectness on polystable models in Theorem~\ref{thm:almost-perfect-polystable}.
+Theorem~\ref{thm:local-uniformization} and Corollary~\ref{cor:faltings-polystable-mod-p} imply that, in order to show that Faltings' pairing is almost perfect, it suffices to show that almost perfectness of Faltings' pairing descends through rig-isomorphisms and good quotients.